Growli

 Watering

 Water croton when the top 2 cm of soil is dry, every 5-7 days.
-The actual day count varies with pot size, light level, and the season — the finger test (or, better, lifting the pot to feel its weight) is more reliable than a calendar.
-Empty any drainage saucer after watering so the pot is never sitting in water.
-Keep evenly moist during the growing season.
-Drop the rhythm in winter.
+The actual day count varies with pot size, light, and season — the finger test (or lifting the pot to feel its weight) is more reliable than a fixed calendar.
+Empty any drainage saucer afterwards so the pot isn't sitting in water.
+Water when the top 2 cm (about half an inch to an inch) of compost has dried out, then water thoroughly until it drains from the bottom and tip away any water left in the saucer; in the growing season this is usually every 5-7 days.
+Crotons drop leaves if left too wet or too dry, so keep the soil evenly moist but never soggy, and reduce watering noticeably in autumn and winter as growth slows.

 Soil and pot